 - International services

-Martirosyan Arman Ruben, associate professor, candidate of economics, doctoral candidate
+Martirosyan Arman Ruben, associate professor, candidate of of economics, doctoral candidate

 Yerevan State University, Armenia

 Championship participant: the National Research Analytics Championship - "Armenia";

 Keywords: Consumption, psychological factor, household incomes, consumption expenditures, disposable income, average propensity to consume, marginal propensity to consume, consumption function, linear dependence.

 The volume of consumption is of great importance in the economy and determines the volumes of production, rates of economic growth and development.
 Sometimes ideas about consumption propensity over time are reviewed, overvalued, supplemented in the course of time alongside with other approaches.